lsoliveira/awesomeness/README.md

 ### Content Management
 * CMS
   * [Orchard](http://orchardproject.net) - A free, open source, community-focused Content Management System built on the ASP.NET MVC platform.
+  * [Orchard Core](https://github.com/OrchardCMS/OrchardCore) - An open-source modular and multi-tenant application framework built with ASP.NET Core, and a content management system (CMS) built on top of that application framework.
   * [Umbraco](http://umbraco.com) - Umbraco is a fully-featured, open source Content Management System loved by thousands for its flexibility and great editing experience.
   * [BetterCMS](http://www.bettercms.com) - Better CMS has an intuitive user interface designed to help you make updates to your website content and SEO settings quickly and efficiently.
   * [Piranha CMS](http://piranhacms.org) - A lightweight & unobstrusive CMS for ASP.Net Core.